Skip to content

 Agentic workflows include built-in access control to prevent unauthorized execution:

-By default, workflows restrict execution to users with administrative privileges:
+By default, workflows restrict execution to users with admin, maintainer, or write permissions:

-• Default roles: admin and maintainer repository permissions are required
+• Default roles: admin, maintainer, and write repository permissions are required

 • Automatic enforcement: Permission checks are automatically added to workflows with potentially unsafe triggers (push, issues, pull_request, etc.)

-• Safe trigger exceptions: Workflows that only use “safe” triggers (workflow_dispatch, schedule, workflow_run) skip permission checks by default
+• Safe trigger exceptions: Workflows that only use “safe” triggers (schedule, workflow_run) skip permission checks by default

 Use the roles: frontmatter field to customize who can trigger workflows: